-Every gun owner should own at least one .22LR firearm.
+Every gun owner should own at least one .22 LR firearm.
 The ammo is ubiquitous…and affordable at around 5 cents a round.

 .22 Long Rifle can be used for hunting, target shooting, practice, plinking, and even defending yourself in a pinch.

 Table of Contents

-For me, there’s a few things I’m looking for in a .22LR handgun.
+For me, there are a few things I’m looking for in a .22 LR handgun.

-First, accuracy.
-The humble .22LR is a surprisingly accurate little round at close ranges, so it’s worth getting a gun that can hit what you aim it at.
+The humble .22 LR is a surprisingly accurate round at close ranges, so it’s worth getting a gun that can hit what you aim it at.

 There’s nothing worse than a $200 gun with $50 mags.
-I want something that has a lot of support and options available.
+I want something with a lot of support and options.

 1. Ruger Mark IV

-There are a number of excellent .22LR pistols with designs that harken back to the iconic Luger shape (of 9mm Luger fame).
+There are a number of excellent .22 LR pistols with designs that harken back to the iconic Luger shape.

 If you’re used to shooting centerfire cartridges of any size, this gun is going to feel like an absolute pushover by comparison.